- Proof of Completed Service (Family) |

 Service by mail or email is complete when sent.

 You complete a Certificate of Service or Proof of Service form that describes how and when you served the papers.
 Most court forms have this as the last page of the form.
-If you need on for your own papers, you can find it in the Forms section of this page.
+If you need one for your own papers, you can find it in the Forms section of this page.

 There are some situations in which you may want to follow the requirements for serving someone using one of the methods required for serving a complaint or petition.
 For example, you may serve the judgment debtor with a notice to attend a hearing to identify property by mail or email or any other service methods for serving other papers.
 However, if the debtor does not attend the hearing and you want to ask the court to issue an arrest warrant to force attendance, you must have served by personal service.